tiacsys/bridle/doc/lpnb/gs_installing.rst

    tagged release.

-   Therefore, unless you are familiar with the development process, you should always work with a specific release of the |LPNB|.
+   Therefore, unless you are familiar with the development process, you should always work with a specific release of |BRIDLE|.

-To manage the combination of repositories and versions, the |LPNB|
+To manage the combination of repositories and versions, |BRIDLE|
 uses :ref:`zephyr:west`.
 The main repository, `lpn-bridle`_, contains a `west manifest file`_, :file:`west.yml`, that determines the revision of all other repositories.
 This means that *lpn-bridle* acts as the